FrancoisPorcher/grad-cam/README.md

 ## What is GradCAM?

 - GradCAM is a step toward interpretable AI in Computer Vision.
-It is a visualization technique used in Computer Vision that allows users to understand which parts of an image are driving the model's decision.
+It is a visualization technique used in Computer Vision which allows users to understand which parts of an image are driving the model's decision.

 - For example if we have an image of lungs, and the model predicts that the patient has a pneumonia, we want to know which part of the image is most likely responsible for this decision.
 GradCAM will highlight those areas in the image.